Weather & Light Conditions

 Private meeting with Santa & gift for the children

 What are the passport and other requirements for entry to Finland?

 All Irish citizens can only travel to Lapland with a valid Irish Passport.
 Your passport must be valid for the duration of your stay.
 Visas are not required for Irish citizens.
 All other nationalities should check what travel documentation is required by contacting the Finnish Embassy in Dublin on 01-4781344.
 The department of Foreign Affairs and Trade in Ireland provides travel advice which helps you to make informed decisions when you’re planning a trip overseas and offers you an objective assessment of the risks you could face.
 For the latest travel advice from the Department of Foreign Affairs and trade, check: www.dfa.ie/travel-advice/

 What is the time difference between Ireland and Lapland?

 Lapland is two hours ahead of Ireland.

 Flight time from Ireland to Lapland is approximately 3-3 & a half hours.
-We fly into a number of airports in northern Finland, please see Getting to Lapland for more information on flight and transfer times.
+We fly into a number of airports in Finland, please see Getting to Lapland for more information on flight and transfer times.